• Skip to primary navigation

 • Prepare and cook 1 cup pancake mix, according to mix instructions.

 • Add 2 sliced ripe bananas to butter and sugar mixture, lower heat to med-low.
 Stir occasionally until bananas are softened and coated evenly with butter and sugar mixture, about 3-5 minutes.
-Add ½ teaspoon cinnamon after bananas are softened.
+Add ½ teaspoons cinnamon after bananas are softened.
 Stir together.

 • Top pancakes with bananas and pure maple syrup.
 Add toasted pecans if desired.